Dycov/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0x02 shell IO redirections and filter readme file
+0x02 shell redirection and filters in file